Elders/be-a-better-dev/Tutorials/How to make a federal exchange between 2 RabbitMQs.md

 - **Max Hops** - that means that the messages we want to receive must have maximum 2 hops.
 A hop increases when a message goes through exchange.
 It's useful to avoid circular reference for example.
 - **How to Update the Hops** - click add upstream and fill the same information for the one u want to update

+** This tutorial is also viable if you want to receive signals from another queue (e.g. receiving signals from Newton INT locally in your VAPT RabbitMQ).
+The one thing that you should be careful with is the naming of the VHosts because it can cause mismatches if it's not right.

 ## Example

 1. I have an old version of RabbitMq so open docker and type